tanmaypanat/osmo_api/README.md

 2. Atomicity strategy
 - Outbox pattern
 - Store event in table at the same time as formula saving, background worker produces it to queue
-- I prefer dbfirst startegy, dbs are resilinet, data is not immutable in most cases
+- I prefer a db first startegy, dbs are resilinet, data is not immutable in most cases

 3. Concurrency, duplicate handling
 - client side + server side implementation